-Cloud top height retrievals made using SEVIRI observations were also obtained using software 191 provided by the EUMETSAT Nowcasting Satellite Applications Facility and will be used as one 192 of the BC predictors.
-The cloud top height for each satellite pixel was estimated by computing 193 simulated clear-sky 10.8 μm brightness temperatures using the RTTOV radiative transfer model (Saunders et al. 1999) and temperature and humidity profiles from the global GME model (Majew-195 ski et al. 2002), and then inserting a cloud at successively higher levels until a best fit is obtained 196 between the observed and simulated brightness temperatures (Derrien and Le Gleau 2005; Le Gleau 2016).
-To reduce the data volume and minimize the impact of spatially correlated errors 198 in the observation departures, the cloud top height retrievals and SEVIRI brightness temperatures 199 were horizontally thinned by a factor of 5 in the zonal and meridional directions.
-This reduces their horizontal resolution to \sim 20-25 km across the model domain, and is \sim 8 times coarser than the NWP model resolution.
-The cloud top height retrievals have a vertical resolution of 200 m; however, their uncertainty is larger, especially for semi-transparent clouds (Le Gleau 2016).
+Cloud-top height retrievals made using SEVIRI observations were also obtained using software provided by the EUMETSAT Nowcasting Satellite Applications Facility and will be used as one of the BC predictors.
+The cloud-top height for each satellite pixel was estimated by computing simulated clear-sky 10.8-\mu brightness temperatures using the Radiative Transfer for TOVS (RTTOV) radiative transfer model (Saunders et al. 1999) and temperature and humidity profiles from the global GME model (Majewski et al. 2002), and then inserting a cloud at successively higher levels until a best fit is obtained between the observed and simulated brightness temperatures (Derrien and Le Gleau 2005; Le Gleau 2016).
+To reduce the data volume and minimize the impact of spatially correlated errors in the observation departures, the cloud-top height retrievals and SEVIRI brightness temperatures were horizontally thinned by a factor of 5 in the zonal and meridional directions.
+This reduces their horizontal resolution to $\sim$ 20-25 km across the model domain, and is $\sim$ 8 times coarser than the NWP model resolution.
+The cloud-top height retrievals have a vertical resolution of 200 m; however, their uncertainty is larger, especially for semitransparent clouds (Le Gleau 2016).